 - Desford Community Action Group is committed to help Desford continue to be a great place to live.

 - Money raised at these events has supported village projects, including purchase of the village sign, bird boxes and Spring bulbs around the parish

-- The money raised at the 2011 Open Gardens Event paid for improvements to the Pickard Jitty.
-Various charities were also supported by individual gardeners.
+- Various charities were also supported by individual gardeners.

 - We have organised quizzes to raise money for the Play Areas Improvement Projects at the Pickard and Kirkby Road Recreation Grounds

-- Currently proceeds from Quizzes will be used to fund local projects.
-See above to see if your organization could qualify for a grant in 2014
+- Currently proceeds from Quizzes are used to fund local projects.
+See above to see if your organization could qualify for a grant.